escowles/recipes/_posts/2014-12-26-hot-process-soap.md

 2023-07-08: summer batch, updating main recipe with current mixture (reducing coconut and olive oils because we have a water softener now and it's too slippery)

+2024-05-05: with a water softener, soap feels very slippery. reduce superfat to 1% to see if that helps.